Assessments: The Agendashift™ Unbenchmarking Service

 A different kind of assessment with unique, machine-assisted analysis.
-This is not the lazy consultant's checklist of favourite practices; neither is it “everyone else is better than you” (they aren't) or “your're doing it wrong” (we're not here to judge).
+This is not the lazy consultant's way of telling you that you're not using their favourite practices; neither is it “everyone else is better than you” (they aren't) or “you're doing it wrong” (we're not here to judge).
 It's there to help you find a way forward from where you are now, wherever that happens to be.

 When and why to unbenchmark

 - You’re embarking on a journey of Lean-Agile transformation and you want a better understanding of the landscape you’ll be navigating

 - Your improvement efforts are stalling and it’s time to agree priorities afresh

 - As input to your corporate culture exercise, team retrospective, departmental meeting, or offsite

 - Anytime you need to reorient, re-baseline, take stock, and re-energise

 - When it’s time to take a regular checkpoint